robmasocco/AOS-TAG/README.md

 # AOS-TAG

-Tag-based data exchange service between user threads, implemented as system calls added to the Linux kernel via a Loadable Kernel Module.
+Tag-based data exchange service between user threads, implemented as system calls added to the Linux kernel via kernel modules.
 Final project for the *Advanced Operating Systems* course at University of Rome Tor Vergata.
 **For x86 systems and kernels later than 4.17 only.**

 ## What's this?

-AOS-TAG is an interprocess communication system for user threads, implemented as a set of system calls added to the Linux kernel at runtime using modules.
+AOS-TAG is an interprocess communication system for user threads, implemented as a set of system calls added to the Linux kernel at runtime using the Loadable Kernel Modules.
-At the very base it is a **publish-subscribe** message system between threads of a same process or started by a same user, handling full packets of data without buffering.
-New instances of the service can be created or reopened, and each instance has 32 communication channels, namely *levels* numbered 0 to 31, on which threads can post or listen to incoming data.
+At the very base it is a **publish-subscribe** message system between threads of a same process or started by the same user, handling full packets of data without buffering.
+New instances of the service can be created or reopened, and each instance has 32 communication channels, named *levels* numbered 0 to 31, on which threads can post or listen to incoming data.
 The system calls provided allow a thread to:

-- Create a new instance of the service, or open an existing one, using a common *key* of type *int* and obtaining a *tag descriptor* used to operate on the instance from that moment on.
+- Create a new instance of the service, or open an existing one, using a common *key*s and obtaining a *tag descriptor* used to operate on the instance from that moment on.
 - Post data on a level of an instance.
 Note that being this a publish-subscribe system with no logging, messages are discarded after being read by subscribed threads (if any).
 Zero-length messages are anyhow allowed.
 - Wait for an incoming packet of data on an instance.
-Since this service performs only **packetized I/O**, the delivery is successfully performed only if the provided buffer is large enough to store the incoming data.
+Since this service performs only **packetized I/O**, the delivery is successfully performed only if the provided buffer is large enough to store the incoming data, and the copy operation succeeds.
 - Wake up all threads waiting on levels of an instance, interrupting their sleep like a signal would do.
 - Remove an instance from the system.

-On each of the aforementioned operations security checks are enforced to ensure that the calling thread is allowed to perform such call, and is providing coherent input arguments to the kernel code.
+On each of the aforementioned operations, security checks are enforced to ensure that the calling thread is allowed to perform such a call, and is providing coherent input arguments to the kernel code.
 Root user (EUID 0) has, by design, full control.

 For a thorough description of the underlying architecture and some notes about testing see [ideas.md](ideas.md).